maeager/Agilent2Dicom/README.md

   Copyright 2014 Michael Eager  (michael.eager@monash.edu).

-  This file is part of the Agilent2Dicom program.
+  This file is part of the Agilent2Dicom package.

-  The Agilent2Dicom program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+  The Agilent2Dicom package is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  The Agilent2Dicom program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  The Agilent2Dicom package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.